Perfect At Any Age

 Learning a discipline takes practice, patience and perseverance, and our gifted Instructors know how to work with the individual to set just enough challenge and reward to keep the artist inspired, even when the going gets tough.

-We currently have instructors that specialize in Piano, Guitar, Voice, Drums, Violin and Flute.
+We currently have instructors that specialize in Piano, Guitar, Voice, Violin and Viola.

 “One of my biggest regrets is quitting piano when I was young.
-I love the way Ms. Robin encourages my son to practice and not give up.
+I love the way the instructor encourages my son to practice and not give up.